uz0/llm/docs/01_prompt.md

+---
+layout: default
+title: "Prompt Engineering Fundamentals"
+order: 1
+---

-# 01_prompt - Prompt Engineering Fundamentals
+# Prompt Engineering Fundamentals

 Learn the fundamentals of how LLMs work and how to write effective prompts that produce reliable, consistent results.